World Animal Protection & Ride Share Company

 About the Partnership

-An NYC-based ride-hailing service that prides itself on the exceptional treatment of both their drivers and riders partnered with World Animal Protection to celebrate World Elephant Day in 2019.
-They pledged to bring awareness to the cruelty behind elephant rides in tourist venues as well as donate $1 per ride to support our ongoing work to protect animals, including elephants, around the world.
+Juno prides itself on the exceptional treatment of both its drivers and riders and partnered with World Animal Protection to celebrate World Elephant Day in 2019.
+It pledged to bring awareness to the cruelty behind elephant rides in tourist venues as well as donate $1 per ride to support our ongoing work to protect animals, including elephants, around the world.

 World Animal Protection’s Taken for a Ride report found that up to 550,000 wild animals are exploited in the tourism industry worldwide.
 Tourist demand for direct contact activities with elephants such as riding, washing, and feeding leads to a lifetime of abuse.
 The constant presence of strangers requires elephants to be controlled by keepers through harsh obedience training from a young age that includes severe restraining, pain, and discomfort.

-By partnering with the rideshare company and using relevant, thought-provoking messaging, such as “Ride a Cab, not an Elephant,” we were able to bring further awareness and attention to elephant cruelty to new audiences, media outlets and other animal advocates on the timely World Elephant Day.
+By partnering with the rideshare company and using relevant, thought-provoking messaging, such as “Ride a Cab, not an Elephant,” we were able to bring further awareness and attention to elephant cruelty to new audiences, media outlets, and other animal advocates on World Elephant Day.